astropy/astropy-APEs/APE14.rst

             The bounds (in pixel coordinates) inside which the WCS is defined, as a list with ``pixel_n_dim`` ``(min, max)`` tuples (optional).

-            WCS solutions are sometimes only guaranteed to be accurate within a certain range of pixel values, for example when definining a WCS that includes fitted distortions.
+            The bounds should be given in ``[(xmin, xmax), (ymin, ymax)]`` order.
+WCS solutions are sometimes only guaranteed to be accurate within a certain range of pixel values, for example when defining a WCS that includes fitted distortions.
 This is an optional property, and it should return `None` if a shape is not known or relevant.
             """

         @property